conda/constructor/CONSTRUCT.md

 and `packages` take either a list of items, or a path to a file, which contains one item per line (excluding lines starting with `#`).

+Also note, that any line in `construct.yaml` may contain a selector at the end, in order to allow customization for selected platforms.

 `name`: required
 ----------------